CrowdTwist: Platform

-CrowdTwist is a white label omni-channel customer loyalty and data analytics platform.
-The platform provides brands with visibility into their customers' activities across digital, social, mobile and transactional channels.
-When customers join a loyalty program, their interactions with the brand across their social engagement, purchases and email activities are logged in their loyalty profile.
-Customers will then accrue points for actions that benefit a brand, for example when they purchase a product, like a Facebook profile or subscribe to email notifications.
-These points can be redeemed for rewards designed to increase a customer's brand loyalty.
+CrowdTwist was a white label omni-channel customer loyalty and data analytics platform.
+The platform provided brands with visibility into their customers' activities across digital, social, mobile and transactional channels.
+When customers joined a loyalty program, their interactions with the brand across their social engagement, purchases and email activities were logged in their loyalty profile.
+Customers then accrued points for actions that benefited a brand, such as when they purchased a product, liked a Facebook profile, or subscribed to email notifications.
+Those points could be redeemed for rewards designed to increase a customer's brand loyalty.
 Examples of rewards include VIP concert tickets, brand merchandise and store coupons.

-With CrowdTwist, companies can analyze captured data to help clients understand their customers and personalize marketing efforts.
-The platform tracks customer attributes such as age, gender, location, social influence, recent online activity and online purchasing history.
-The information collected by CrowdTwist can help companies build consumer profiles and tailor their marketing and customer engagement programs.
+With CrowdTwist, companies could analyze captured data to help clients understand their customers and personalize marketing efforts.
+The platform tracked customer attributes such as age, gender, location, social influence, recent online activity and online purchasing history.
+The information collected by CrowdTwist could help companies build consumer profiles and tailor their marketing and customer engagement programs.